 As a class, we classified behavioural and structural adaptations and cemented an understanding of each.

 *alternatively, you could allow students to research images of plants & animals you would like the students to learn more about or create your own QR codes for these by clicking here.

-The 5/6 class have become city engineers by designing a new city.
-They have been challenged with the task of created a map with street names and locations of buildings parks and landscaping requirements.
+The 5/6 class have become city engineers!
+They were challenged to design a new city with street names and locations of buildings, parks, and landscaping requirements.
 To get approval from the city leaders their proposal had to be creative, colourful, and show accurately drawn lines and angles.

-The students were required to include at least 6 parrallel streets, streets that interestected to form an obtuse angle, a church on an acute angle, a shopping center on a right angle corner, a police and fire department across from each other on a parallell street, an icecream shop and library acros from each other at an intersection and at least 12 residential houses for people to live in.
+The students were required to include at least 6 parallel streets, streets that intersected to form an obtuse angle, a church on an acute angle, a shopping center on a right-angle corner, a police and fire department across from each other on a parallel street, an ice cream shop and library across from each other at an intersection and at least 12 residential houses for people to live in.

-Futhermore, the open-ended nature of this task allows for various opportunities for assessment and for differentiation, making this a task I plan to use again!
+Furthermore, the open-ended nature of this task allows for various opportunities for creative assessment and differentiation -making this a task I plan to use again!

 Our class has been learning about endangered animals and the global issues that are threatening the survival of these species.

 As critical and creative problem solvers we participated in a HASS inquiry research project (linked to our understandings of adaptations in biological science & creating non-fictional texts in literacy) to identify the threats impacting the Polar Bear, Spider Monkey, Sloth, Black Rhino and Amur Tiger.